Here are the top materials used in EV batteries:

 Cobalt was the first material used for cathodes in Li-ion batteries and has been used in vast amounts in recent years.
 Cobalt’s tight compound molecular structure makes it ideal to maintain a rapid flow of electrons through the battery.

 However, cobalt is in increasingly short supply due to overuse in the Li-ion battery industry, taking a 55% share of the global cobalt supply.
 It is a by-product of copper and nickel mining and is expensive to extract.
-Another problem is that cobalt is not easily recycled, needing much refinement before becoming useable again which makes the cost prohibitive.
+Another problem is that cobalt is not easily recycled, needing much refinement before becoming useable again which makes them cost-prohibitive.

 The cathode accounts for approximately 24% of a Li-ion battery’s overall cost, therefore less expensive alternatives to cobalt have become popular in recent years.